jason-davey/studio/TECHNICAL_SPEC.md

 - **Guided Workflow:** A 5-step accordion interface (Review, Build, Adjust, A/B Configure, Deploy) on the main page (`/`).
 - **Recommendation Ingestion (Step 1):** Allows users to upload a JSON file (`PageBlueprint`) containing recommendations for landing page content.
 - **Page Preview (Step 2):** Displays a preview of the entire landing page (Hero, Benefits, Testimonials, Trust Signals, Quote Form) based on the ingested or adjusted blueprint, respecting section visibility settings.
-- **Content Adjustment (Step 3):** Enables users to fine-tune the content of the landing page blueprint for all major sections via input fields.
-Also allows users to toggle the visibility of each landing page section.
+- **Content Adjustment & Blueprint Management (Step 3):**
+    - Enables users to fine-tune the content of the `activePageBlueprint` for all major sections via input fields.
+    - Allows users to toggle the visibility of each landing page section (Hero, Benefits, Testimonials, Trust Signals, Form), affecting the preview in Step 2.
+    - Provides local storage management (save, load, delete) for full `PageBlueprint` configurations.
 - **A/B Test Content Configuration (Step 4):** Allows users to define two text versions for A/B testing (e.g., Hero Section headline, sub-headline, CTA).
 Version A is pre-filled from Step 3.
 - **AI-Assisted Content Generation (Step 4):** Provides AI-powered suggestions for A/B test copy using Genkit and Google's Gemini model.
 Users can provide an optional "Campaign Focus / Keywords" to further tailor these suggestions.
-- **JSON Generation (Step 4):** Automatically generates JSON output compatible with Firebase Remote Config for each A/B test content variation.
+- **JSON Generation (Step 4):** Automatically generates JSON output compatible with Firebase Remote Config for each A/B test content variation (currently Hero focused).
 Allows copying or downloading of JSON.
-- **Local Configuration Management (Step 4):** Enables users to save, load, and manage different A/B test content configurations (including campaign focus) directly in their browser's local storage.
+- **Local Configuration Management for A/B Hero Variants (Step 4):** Enables users to save, load, and manage different A/B test Hero content configurations (including campaign focus) directly in their browser's local storage.
-- **Side-by-Side A/B Preview (Step 4):** Renders two selected A/B content variations on a dedicated preview page (`/landing-preview`) for visual comparison.
+- **Side-by-Side Full Page A/B Preview (Step 4 output to `/landing-preview`):** Renders two full page versions (Version A and Version B, based on two `PageBlueprint` objects) on a dedicated preview page (`/landing-preview`) for visual comparison.
+Step 4 currently only passes Hero configs to this page; future work is needed in Step 4 to send full blueprints.
 - **Deployment Guidance (Step 5):** Provides instructions for using the generated JSON in Firebase.
 - **Guided Walkthrough:** An interactive, step-by-step tour of the application's features, highlighting key UI elements and explaining their purpose.
 Includes a welcome modal and can auto-load sample data.
 Triggered from the fixed top bar.
 - **Firebase Integration (Indirect):** Prepares content for A/B tests run via Firebase Remote Config and Firebase A/B Testing.
 Firebase Authentication is used for user management.